 To assess the individual difference, we explored correlation between self-reported psychological distance and more objective responses bias (i.e., reaction times and d prime).
 To do this, we first normalized the personal distance by taking the percentage of the mean distance between each two persons in the sum of all 6 distances (self-good, self-normal, self-bad, good-normal, good-bad, normal-bad), and then calculated the bias score (indexed by the differences between good-normal, good-bad).
+Also, as exploratory analysis, we analyzed the correlation between behavioral response and moral identity, self-esteem, if data are available.
 As recent study showed that small size leads to unstable correlation estimates (Schönbrodt & Perugini, 2013), we only reported the correlation based on data pooled from all experiments, while the results of each experiment were reported in supplementary results.

 Experiment 1a